 Our approach to risk

-When we look at risk, we specifically consider the effects it could have on our business model, our culture and therefore our ability to deliver our long-term strategic purpose.
+Our review of risk considers the potential effects on our business model, our organisational culture and our capacity to deliver our long-term strategic purpose.

-We consider both short and long-term risks and split them into the following groups: financial, social, operational, technical, governance and environmental risks.
+We consider both short-term and longerterm risks, and we organise them into the following broad categories: financial, social, operational, technical, governance and environmental.

 Risk appetite

-This describes the amount of risk we are willing to tolerate as a business.
-We have a higher appetite for risks accompanying a clear opportunity to deliver on the strategy of the business.
+This describes the amount of risk we are willing to accept in pursuit of our strategic aims.
+We have a higher appetite for risks that accompany clear opportunities to execute our strategy and deliver value.

-We have a low appetite for, and tolerance of, risks that have a downside only, particularly when they could adversely impact health and safety or our values, culture or business model.
+Conversely, we maintain a low tolerance for risks that are purely downside or which could adversely impact health and safety, our core values, our culture or our business model.

 Our risk management process

-The Board is ultimately responsible for ensuring that a robust risk management process is in place and that it is being adhered to.
-The main steps in this process are:
+The Board has overall responsibility for ensuring that a robust risk management process is in place, and that it is consistently applied throughout the business.
+The main steps in our process are as follows:

 Risk management activities

-Risks are identified through operational reviews by senior management; internal audits; control environments; our whistleblowing helpline; and independent project analysis.
+Risks are identified through a range of activities including: operational reviews by senior management; internal audit programmes; controls self-assessments; our whistle-blowing helpline; and independent project reviews.

 The internal audit team provides independent assessment of the operation and effectiveness of the risk framework and process in centres, including the effectiveness of the controls, reporting of risks and reliability of checks by management.

-We continually review the organisation’s risk profile to verify that current and emerging risks have been identified and considered by each head of department.
+We continually review the organisation’s risk profile to ensure that current and emerging risks are identified, evaluated and considered by each head of department.

 Financial risks